Monetary unit assumption

 Example 1

-The CEO of Fine Enterprise delivers a lecture to the employees in a special meeting that can be helpful in raising the employees’ morale and completing the current projects on time.
+The CEO of Fine Enterprise delivers a lecture to the company’s employees in a special meeting.
+This lecture can be helpful in raising the employees’ morale and completing the current projects on time.

-As the value of the lecture cannot be measured in terms of money, it cannot be recorded in the books of accounts of Fine Enterprise.
+Since the value of the lecture cannot be expressed in terms of money, it cannot be recorded in the company’s books of accounts.

 Example 2

-The Metro company cannot adjust its balance sheet because the monetary unit assumption enforces it to ignore the impact of inflation.
+Metro Company cannot adjust its balance sheet for the increase in the price of its land because the monetary unit assumption forces it to ignore the impact of inflation.

 Example 3

-The Fast transport company has five trucks.
-One of its truck is seriously damaged in a road accident and is being repaired.
+Fast Transport Company has five trucks.
+One of its trucks was seriously damaged in a road accident and is being repaired.

-The company can only account for the amount of insurance or any expenses that it actually has to pay to get the truck in working condition but cannot record the loss of revenue caused by the time the truck takes to be overhauled.
+The company can only account for the amount of insurance or any expenses that it actually has to pay to get the truck in working condition, but it cannot record the loss of revenue caused by the time the truck takes to be overhauled.

 Leave a comment